rueckstiess/mtools/doc/mtransfer.rst

 Commands
 ~~~~~~~~

-``mtransfer`` reads or writes the data files in a MongoDB instance.
+``mtransfer`` reads or writes the data files in a MongoDB instance
+using the WiredTiger storage engine.

 Database Path
 -------------